tyto (owl) alba (white)

 Saturday, March 31, 1984 — 1:45 pm

 Tucson, Arizona — Tucson Sewage Ponds

-It was Sally who spotted a strange white bird flying from one of the large cottonwoods that ringed the pond to another one closer to us.
-(Sal frequently spots birds before I do, and she enjoys it tremendously.)
+It was my wife who spotted a strange white bird flying from one of the large cottonwoods that ringed the pond to another one closer to us.
 It was followed closely by what I think was a Cooper’s Hawk.
 I had a good idea the white bird was a Barn Owl.
 As we walked closer, the hawk took off and the owl flew back to the original tree then to the island where it disappeared into thick evergreens.

 I didn’t get more than a glimpse because of the cottonwoods.
 They were large and covered a lot of area.
 We circled the pond hoping for a better view.
 After several minutes, the Barn Owl flew out and landed on an open perch in one of the big cottonwoods along the other pond.
 I got a great view with my scope, but not a long one.
 I was just settling in to look when a man drove up in a pickup and told us we had to leave.
 Seems there is no birding at the sewage ponds on weekends.
 Now there’s a law for you.
 Who’s the idiot that came up with that one?
 Are they afraid someone will steal the sewage?